lindvalllab/BioClinical-ModernBERT/README.md

 While this repository does not include the full continued pretraining code (which was run using the [ModernBERT repo](https://github.com/AnswerDotAI/ModernBERT)), it does provide the configuration files needed to replicate the process.
 If you’re familiar with the ModernBERT codebase, you have everything required to get started right away using our [training checkpoints](https://huggingface.co/thomas-sounack/BioClinical-ModernBERT-checkpoints).
 For those who prefer a walkthrough, we’ll be releasing a step-by-step guide soon.

+## Setup

+**⚠️ To reproduce our results, please ensure you run the scripts on a GPU compatible with Flash Attention 2.**

+TODO

 ## Configuration files

 The folder `pretraining_configs` contains the configuration files used during the pretraining of BioClinical ModernBERT.